 Insert the Image Upload field to let your form fillers to upload any image (jpg, png, gif, etc.) type in the form.

 Similar to image upload, you can use the File Upload field to allow the form fillers to upload any type of file on the form.

 You can change the label and the description, and change the additional settings.
-Just like the Image Upload field, there are additional settings: Allowed File Extensions, Max File Size, Maximum number limit on uploads and Store image in WordPress Media Library.
+Just like the Image Upload field, there are additional settings: Allowed File Extensions, Max File Size, and Maximum number limit on uploads.

 Similarly, you can drag and drop the hidden field.
 The Hidden Input field is not displayed on the page, so it does not allow visitors to add anything to it.
 The Hidden Input allows you, the webmaster, to add specific information to a form, to be passed through the form processor along with the data entered by the visitor.

 Phone number field allows to only add phone number in the frontend.

 For more settings, go to the Field Options by clicking on the Phone Field.
 Here, you can change the Label, Meta Key, Description like any other field.
 But, there are two main field options for Phone: Format and Input Mask